Now I’m not just talking about just writing, drawing, and all that kind of creativity.

-We seem to be back full circle to the area where I am in danger of Addiction rearing its ugly head.
+We seem to be back full circle to the area where I am in danger of addiction rearing its ugly head.
 Also in the spot where most human beings are going to find themselves working with unproductive stress.

-This is likely the time when poor decisions find themselves being much more easily made!
+This is likely the time when poor decisions find themselves being much more easily made.

 If you are following up this point I hope you are getting the picture that being sufficiently creative is necessary for good health.
-And not creating sufficiently is hard on humans of all Mental and Emotional capacities.
+And not creating sufficiently is hard on humans of all mental and emotional capacities.

-Don’t worry I am not saying that we all need to be GO GO GO all the time!
-Just that a balance needs to be struck between being comfy, and using our creative energies.
+A balance needs to be struck between being comfy, and using our creative energies.

 TIPS FOR STAYING IN COMMITMENT AND OUT OF DEFAULT LIVING:

 Surround ourselves with healthy people that will push us to take healthy risks.